Identity and Access Management (IAM)

 - Management of permissions in Cloud Providers

-The Authentication concepts page details different ways to grant users access to the Turbot console - Turbot directory (local or via an organization directory), SAML (Azure AD, Okta, Ping, etc), and Google.
-Turbot does support LDAP/LDAPS directories.
-These directories can be created to sync active directory groups with Turbot profiles.
+The Authentication concepts page details different ways to grant users access to the Guardrails console - Turbot directory (local or via an organization directory), SAML (Azure AD, Okta, Ping, etc), and Google.
+Guardrails does support LDAP/LDAPS directories.
+These directories can be created to sync active directory groups with Guardrails profiles.

-Identities is the mapping of events in the cloud to Turbot entities.
-Every Turbot event contains an Actor object with this identifying information.
+Identities is the mapping of events in the cloud to Guardrails entities.
+Every Guardrails event contains an Actor object with this identifying information.

 Finally, Permissions tie together authentication to resource access.
-Using Turbot's robust permission structure, administrators can grant users access to a broad and/ or specific set of resources.
+Using Guardrails' robust permission structure, administrators can grant users access to a broad and/or specific set of resources.

 |Setting up a directory||This page includes instructions on creating a Local directory (both a local and organizational directory), Google, Okta, Azure AD, as well as configuring LDAP/LDAPS to sync groups.|